UNIX HACK #2

 in a directory FULL list will be .. and they won't be able to

-get there unless they use "" and know the spacing. "" is used
+get there unless they use "" and know the spacing. ""

 when you want to do literals, or use a wildcard as part of a